deliveroo/routemaster/README.md

   * `brew install redis`
   * Just let it run with default settings
   * If you want to run it manually - `redis-server`
-* RabbitMQ
-  * `brew install rabbitmq`
-  * Just let it run with default settings
-  * If you want to run it manually - `rabbitmq-server`

-Routemaster needs to have a RabbitMQ virtual host to connect to.
-By default this is going to be called `routemaster.development`.

-- Check if RabbitMQ is running by pointing your browser to [http://localhost:15672/#/](http://localhost:15672/#/)
-- Login with guest/guest
-- Go to _Admin => Virtual Hosts_ and add a _New virtual host_ named `routemaster.development`
-- Click on the newly added virtual host and add the guest user with the default permissions

 Routemaster only accepts HTTPS calls.
 To get around this restriction on development we can create a tunnel such that